Start Your LLC Online With Nolo Today

 Other tax and regulatory requirements might apply to your LLC.
 For example, your LLC might need to obtain an EIN, apply for business licenses and permits, and register for business taxes.

 EIN.
 If your LLC has more than one member, it must obtain a federal employer identification number (EIN), even if it has no employees.
-If you form a single-member LLC, you must obtain an EIN for your LLC only if either you elect to have your business taxed as a corporation instead of a sole proprietorship (disregarded entity) or your single-member LLC has employees.
-You can get an EIN by completing an online EIN application on the IRS website.
+If you form a single-member LLC, you must obtain an EIN for your LLC only if you'll have employees or you elect to have your LLC taxed as a corporation instead of a sole proprietorship (disregarded entity).
+You can obtain an EIN by completing an online EIN application on the IRS website.
 There's no filing fee.

 Georgia Department of Revenue.
 If you have employees or will be selling goods and collecting sales tax, you'll need to register with the Georgia Department of Revenue (DOR).
-For many taxes, you can register online through the Georgia Tax Center.
+For many taxes, you can register your business online through the Georgia Tax Center.
 For more information on Georgia business tax registration, check out Georgia LLC annual tax and filing requirements.

 6. File Annual Registrations